 You do not have to use every piece of advice that is thrown your way, but it is a good idea to keep an open mind.

-Social media are another great way to promote your artwork and blog posts.
-Social media are like a blog in many ways.
-It is an excellent way to communicate with people and gain a following.
+Social media networks are another great way to promote your artwork and blog posts.

-I see many artists make the same mistake over and over on social media platforms.
-They advertise on their social media platforms.
+I see many artists make the same mistake over and over on social media platforms, all they do is advertise on their social media platforms.

 Here are a few articles to help you with your social media marketing: